 In order for the assessments to be effective an understanding of the family’s culture and set of beliefs is fundamental as is the use of the correct terminology in order to build up trust and effective communication.

-If immigration status is a factor identified as affecting the family, then the Borders and Immigration Agency must be invited to any Strategy Meeting and be aware of any potential abuse of the child.
+If immigration status is a factor identified as affecting the family, the UK Visas and Immigration must be invited to any Strategy Meeting and be aware of any potential abuse of the child.

 The Local Safeguarding Board has duties to ensure that information is collated in their area about any concerns that are reported in relation to ‘spirit possession’.

 Liaison and communications with local faith groups should be developed and monitored.